edysfy/Group_website/sysImp.md

   <img src="supporting_images/unablesearchmode.png" width="550px">
   </p>

 2. We validate the form.
-The the 'keyword' input field must to contain one word ONLY, and they post body cannot be empty.
+The 'keyword' input field must contain one word ONLY, and the post body cannot be empty.
+The keyword is bound to be an alphanumeric single word.
+Angular has pattern attributes for input fields.
+So it will mean the field is invalid if the user won't match that pattern.
+We then have a div, that conditionally renders if the input fields are invalid, thus displaying the error message to the user.

   <p align="center">
   <img src="supporting_images/formvalidaitno.png" width="550px">